CompuTec/computec-docs/docs/processforce/user-guide/complaint-management/document-series-setup.md

 # Document Series Setup

+Configuring document series is essential for maintaining organized and efficient complaint tracking in ProcessForce.

+---

 ## Configuration

-The [Complaint](complaint.md) form uses the SAP Business One document numbering function.
+The [Complaint](complaint.md) form integrates seamlessly with SAP Business One's document numbering functionality, ensuring that each complaint is uniquely identified and categorized.

 ![Complaint Document Numbering](./media/document-series-setup/complaint-document-numbering.webp)

-In this example, there are document series for each Compliant Type:
+For instance, you can create distinct document series for each Complaint Type, enabling better classification and streamlined reporting:

 ![Complaint Series Setup](./media/document-series-setup/complaint-series-setup.webp)

 To learn more, watch the video [Complaint Management - Creating a Document Series](https://www.youtube.com/watch?v=qmcf-uwU_Ok).

+---
+By setting up document series effectively, businesses can enhance their ability to manage complaints systematically, ensuring that no issue is overlooked and resolution processes are optimized.